 In Slovakia since 2016 it is forbidden to landfill Bio-degradable waste when it was already sorted out, combust municipal waste in free nature and in home combustion equipement.
 There is a great pressure from European Union(EU) side to reduce radically landfilling.
 All this has a huge impact on Slovakia's waste management.
 The way of thinking of the Mayors have to be changed.
 Municipal bio-residues management may therefore be construed and understood traditionaly, outdated forms or public leaders can see in biowaste an opportunity a source of wealth for the community.
 The evolution is clear.
 Energy is the phenomenon of time and its control, production will be crucial for the prospective development of the commune.
-The whole Europe starts to look at the bio-residues as a potencial and source of agencies like CEWEP (Confederation of European Waste-To-Energy Plants) to learn their lessons in order to use a potential bio-waste.
+The whole Europe starts to look at the bio-residues as a potencial and source of clean energy.
+We should have a closer look at the countries like Denmark, listen to advices of agencies like CEWEP (Confederation of European Waste-To-Energy Plants) to learn their lessons in order to use a potential bio-waste.
 Rational management of inland renewable energy sources is in accordance with the principles of sustainable development, creates one of the pillars of the healthy economic development of the society.4